 By choosing the right train pass, you’ll avoid overpaying and travel smarter on your journey to Athens.

-Train travel in Greece isn’t like hopping on a TGV in France or an ICE train in Germany — it’s a different experience altogether.
+Train travel in Greece isn’t like hopping on a TGV in France or an ICE train in Germany.
+It’s a different experience altogether.
 While Greek trains are modern, they’re not high-speed, and delays are common.
 If you’re considering taking the train in Greece, here’s an honest review of what to expect, plus a few pro tips to make your journey smoother.

 Comfort & Facilities on Greek Trains